Top Moving Tip: Call Your ISP to Transfer Service

 Moving into a new apartment probably means access to a gym, grilling stations, and even a pool.
 Sometimes, other amenities such as utilities and Internet are included as well, so you don't have to spend time comparing providers, and can get connected right away.

-Frontier partners with apartment complexes to provide Internet, TV, and phone services to residents.
+Frontier partners with apartment complexes to provide Internet and home phone services to residents.
 When you move into an apartment complex with Frontier services, you may be eligible for discounts.
-In other words, you’ll get the same fast, network-ready Internet you expect, for less.
+In other words, you'll get the same fast, network-ready Internet you expect, for less.

 Moving into a new apartment that doesn't have Internet already?
 No problem!
 Give us a call, and we'll set you up.Call us to learn what discounts are available to you.
 1-833-372-1572